Event Schema

 type: object

-To get a quick understanding of HTTP event scehma, please watch the video provided below…
+To get a quick understanding of Event scehma, please watch the video provided below…